thomas5476/thomas5476/README.md

 ## :speech_balloon: About Me:

-- I am 19 years old
+- I am 18 years old
-- I visit a technical college
+- I visit a job building school
-- I am able to solve a [rubik's cube](https://www.gancube.com/) within 30 seconds
+- I am Global Elite in CS
 - Currently in training as a business IT specialist

 ## :hammer_and_wrench: Languages and tools I am familiar with: